-I mention latter because the travel health insurance doesn’t only cover therapy and care, but also the cost for your body being sent back home in an appropriate container; hence I’d say this might be called the worst-case scenario, and fortunately, you won’t use this service too often.
+I mention the latter because the travel health insurance doesn’t only cover therapy and care, but also the cost of your body being sent back home in an appropriate container; hence I’d say this might be called the worst-case scenario, and fortunately, you won’t use this service too often.
 So anyway, even though my chances to survive a ten days trip to the US weren’t that bad, I could have always gotten sick.
 But I didn’t.

 So no insurance, even when I began to travel with my baby when she was almost two years of age.

 And what can I say, the baby did get sick from time to time.

 In Belize, she got some sort of rash.
 It’s the tropics, it’s hot and humid, the perfect climate for a rash to stay.